The Amazing World of Gumball: Broadcast

-A sneak-peek was debuted on Cartoon Network UK on 2 May 2011, one day before the US premiere.
-The series would debut proper on the British Cartoon Network channel on 19 September.
+A sneak-peek debuted on Cartoon Network UK on 2 May 2011, one day before the US premiere.
+The series would debut proper on the British Cartoon Network channel on 5 September.
 The first two seasons were released on Cartoon Network channels in over 126 countries, with the third season rolling out through 2014.
-Episodes of The Wonderfully Weird World of Gumball released on Hulu in the United States from 29 July 2025, and released on Cartoon Network and HBO Max internationally from 6 October.
+Episodes of The Wonderfully Weird World of Gumball released on Hulu in the United States from 28 July 2025, and released on Cartoon Network and HBO Max internationally from 6 October.

 The Amazing World of Gumball is available on video on demand services, and is available to stream.
-Episodes are available on Hulu and Netflix internationally, and was previously available to stream on HBO Max before being removed in September 2024.
+Episodes are available on Hulu and Netflix internationally, and were previously available to stream on HBO Max before being removed on 1 October 2024.

 Reruns

 The show aired on Boomerang from 1 December 2014 to 23 October 2015, its second run from 30 November 2015 to 25 December 2015, its third run from 1 February 2016 to 2 April 2017, its fourth run from 2 May 2022 to 31 October 2022, and its fifth run from 4 April 2023 to 29 September 2023.